(Last UPDATED 3/18/2021) Description and review of Binchoyaki Izakaya Dining, a modern Japanese restaurant serving Japanese style BBQ.

-Binchoyaki Izakaya Dining is located in what used to be Sacramento’s Japantown.
-It is on 10th Street off of W Street.
-A friend and I recently went to lunch at the fairly new restaurant.
-Tip: Keep in mind that both 10th and W Streets are one-way streets.
+A friend and I recently enjoyed lunch at Binchoyaki Izakaya Dining.
+The restaurant is located in what used to be Sacramento’s Japantown.
+It is located on 10th Street off of W Street.
+If driving there keep in mind that both 10th and W Streets are one-way streets.

-The restaurant is not large, but it is larger than I thought it might be.
-We arrived right around noon and every seat was taken, but we only had to wait a few minutes to be seated.
+The restaurant is not large, but larger than I thought it might be.
+We arrived right around noon and every seat was taken.
+However, we only had to wait a few minutes to be seated.
 Binchoyaki Izakaya is not someplace to go for a late lunch – Tuesday through Saturday they are open from 11:00 a.m. to 2:00 p.m.

 There is a huge vent over the grill whisking away the smoke, and diners sitting at the counter when dining can watch the chef work his magic, fan in hand (free entertainment!).

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)